 The Company accounts for its investments in equity securities in accordance with ASC 321, Investments - Equity Securities ("ASC 321").
-Equity investments, which are comprised of investments in mutual funds shares, are measured at fair value, based on quoted market prices, with all gains and losses reported in the Company's statement of operations.
-We may sell our equity securities in response to changes in interest rates, risk/reward characteristics, liquidity needs or other factors.
+Equity securities, which are comprised of investments in mutual funds shares, are measured at fair value, based on quoted market prices, with all gains and losses reported in net income/loss within the Company's consolidated statement of operations and comprehensive loss.

+The Company may sell its debt or equity securities in response to changes in interest rates, risk/reward characteristics, liquidity needs or other factors.